 Developing Learning GoalsTop of page

 Professional growth is a result of identifying professional goals to improve your professional practice and taking action towards achieving those goals.
 Once you have completed the self-assessment, a general goal or TQS focus area you might select could be to focus on "inquiry-based learning".
-As you develop your own SMART goal, a more specific goal would be "to integrate inquiry learning into my grade 7 mathematics pedagogy using targeted teaching and learning strategies".
+As you develop your own learning goal, a more specific one would be "to integrate inquiry learning into my grade 7 mathematics pedagogy using targeted teaching and learning strategies".

 - have substance and meaning for the teacher;